Skip to contents

 The resulting W matrices could be used to recover SEs from spatial transcriptomics and single-cell RNA-seq using the RecoverSE function.
 The detailed documentation for SE recovery is available at Recovery of Spatial Ecotypes from Single-Cell Gene Expression Data and Recovery of Spatial Ecotypes from Spatial Transcriptomics Data.

-Users can also develop an NMF model to deconvolve SEs from bulk gene expression data.
-The training data can be pseudo-bulk mixtures by aggregating single-cell transcriptomics.
-In this tutorial, we will create pseudo-bulk mixtures from single-cell RNA-seq data of a melanoma sample.
+In this tutorial, we will demonstrate how to develop an NMF model to deconvolve SEs from bulk gene expression data.
+This process requires bulk training data with known SE compositions, which we can generated by aggregating single-cell RNA-seq data into pseudo-bulk mixtures.
+For demonstration, we will use single-cell RNA-seq data from a melanoma sample.

 The raw count for this sample is available at WU2161_counts.tsv and SE recovery results are available at WU2161_RecoveredSEs.tsv.